arquivo/arquivo404/README.md

 | `archiveApiUrl` | `string` | The URL of the Memento API |
 | `archiveName` | `string` | The name of the web archive, to be used with [message tags](#note1) |
 | `timeout` | `number` | timeout (in milisseconds) for the API request |

-If instead of adding another archive to arquivo404 one wishes to replace the default web archive (Arquivo.pt) with a custom one, the method `archive` should be used instead of `addArchive`.

 ## Web Archive
 By default uses the Arquivo.pt Memento API, but any other could be used, if the CORS of the web archive allow it.